HelpBot Assistant

 Multi-column sorting

-The Grid component allows to sort more than one column at a time using multi-column sorting.
-To enable multi-column sorting in the grid, set the allowSorting property to true, and set the allowMultiSorting property to true which enable the user to sort multiple columns by hold the CTRL key and click on the column headers.
-This feature is useful when you want to sort your data based on multiple criteria to analyze it in various ways.
+The Grid component supports multi-column sorting, allowing multiple columns to be sorted simultaneously.
+To enable multi-column sorting, set the allowSorting and the allowMultiSorting properties to true.
+This enables sorting of multiple columns by holding the CTRL key and clicking the column headers.
+This feature is useful for sorting data based on multiple criteria to analyze it in various ways.

 import { Component, OnInit } from '@angular/core';